With the recent rise of Roam Research, the idea of bi-directional linking is having a bit of a moment.

 A bi-directional link has social awareness - it knows about other pages or 'nodes' that point to it, and can make them visible to people.
 This means we get a two-way conversation flowing between our web locations.

-Vannevar outlined this hypothetical gadget in the essay As We May Think – a system capable of "associative indexing... whereby any item may be caused at will to select immediately and automatically another... [so that] numerous items have been thus joined together to form a trail."
+Vannevar outlined this hypothetical gadget in an essay in The Atlantic called As We May Think.
+He wanted a system capable of "associative indexing... whereby any item may be caused at will to select immediately and automatically another... [so that] numerous items have been thus joined together to form a trail."

-Vannevar had a fairly impressive imagination, especially given that digital computers had only come into existence 5 years earlier.
+Vannevar's evocative description of the Memex is especially impressive given that digital computers had only come into existence 5 years earlier.
 Most were still the domain of large military operations like Bletchley Park, and seen as inconveniently large calculators.

 Implementing a wildly interactive computational personal knowledge base wasn't much of an option.

-So the idea went into hiberation, and didn't resurface until personal computing began blooming in the early sixties.
-Ted Nelson took inspiration from Vannevar's ideas in 1965 when he coined the term hypertext to describe his vision for a sprawling network of interlinking text.
+So the idea went into hiberation, and didn't resurface until the idea of personal computing began blooming in the sixties and seventies.
+Ted Nelson, an unlikely film director and sociologist, stumbled into a series of computing lectures and began to imagine how graphical interfaces might reinvent the way we write and connect ideas.
+He took inspiration directly from Vannevar's essay, and in 1965 when he coined the term hypertext to describe his vision for a sprawling network of interlinking information.

 Nelson planned to implement these hypertextual dreams in his perpetually-imminent Project Xanadu.
 If you have some time, this is quite the internet history rabbit hole to run down.